On this page

 Appendix 3: Examples of potential risk scenarios – red flags

-If you encounter any of the following while working for the College you must report them promptly to the Chief Operating Officer or Director of Finance (this list is not exhaustive):
+If you encounter any of the following while working for the College you must report them promptly to the College Secretary or Director of Finance (this list is not exhaustive):

 - You are offered an unusually lavish gift or hospitality.